Mount Pleasant MI Roofing Contractor

 Answers For Mount Pleasant Homeowners

-What does a roofing contractor in Mount Pleasant MI do
+What does a roofing contractor in Mount Pleasant MI do?

-Does Alpine Brothers handle roof repair and roof replacement
+Does Alpine Brothers handle residential and commercial roofing in Mount Pleasant?

-How do I know if I need roof repair or replacement
+How do I know if my Mount Pleasant roof needs repair or replacement?

-Repair may work for an isolated leak, pipe boot, vent, or small flashing issue.
-Replacement is usually smarter when shingles are brittle, leaks keep returning, storm damage is widespread, decking is soft, or the roof is near the end of its service life.
+Repair may be enough when the issue is isolated to one vent, pipe boot, flashing joint, valley, or small shingle area.
+Replacement is usually smarter when shingles are worn across several slopes, leaks keep returning, decking is soft, or old roof details need rebuilding.

-Architectural shingles, metal roofing, synthetic shake options, and low-slope roofing systems can all work depending on roof slope, snow shedding needs, budget, appearance, ventilation, and long-term performance goals.
+Architectural shingles, metal roofing, synthetic options, and low-slope systems may all work depending on roof slope, building type, exposure, budget, appearance, and long-term performance goals.

-What areas near Mount Pleasant does Alpine Brothers serve
+What areas near Mount Pleasant does Alpine Brothers serve?

 Start Your Roofing Estimate